Home

 • Check out the bathtubtales.com blog for reflections on the COVID-19 and child-directed speech study led by former graduate student Monica Ellwood-Lowe!

-• Congratulations to former graduate student in the lab, Ruthe Foushee, who will be starting this summer as an Assistant Professor in the Department of Psychology at the New School for Social Research!
+• Congratulations to former graduate student in the lab, Ruthe Foushee, who will be starting summer 2023 as an Assistant Professor in the Department of Psychology at the New School for Social Research!

 • Expect the Unexpected: Studying Language Acquisition in Small-Scale Societies.
 Read an interview from Dr. Ruthe Foushee, a former graduate student and collaborator in the lab, in ICIS Baby Blog to learn more!